Lindsey's Legacy For Life

 Looking Ahead

-We are seeking regulations and a standard of care to be put in place for any type of government funded supported housing program.
-So for example, 24 hour wellness checks would be a standard policy of every housing program.
-Lindsey's mom created a program that will help people look out for each other while living in supported housing.
-As of November, 2018, this program is being piloted in Vancouver, BC.
+We are seeking regulations and a standard of care for any type of government-funded supported housing program.
+For example, 24-hour wellness checks would be a standard policy of every housing program.
+Please see the BC Government's news release on our media page for the latest update as of 2024.

 These changes would save many lives.
 Lindsey's life could have been one of those saved by having these simple, effective standard practices in place.